-The resulting formula for dBm means that the power\comp[7:0] value must be incremented or decremented by 4 to cause a 1 dBm change, which equates to a 1/4 dBm resolution for the power\comp correction.
+The resulting formula for dBm means that the power_comp[7:0] value must be incremented or decremented by 4 to cause a 1 dBm change, which equates to a 1/4 dBm resolution for the power_comp correction.

-The power\comp[7:0] default value is 0x8D and the value must be incremented to set a lower final CCA value.
-As an example, if one were putting in -30 dBm signal and the cca\final[7:0] was reporting -26 dBm, then the correction value in power\comp[7:0] should be increased by (4 \ delta) or (4 \ 4) in this case.
-The new compensated value of power\comp[7:0] = 0x8D + 0x10 = 0x9D.
+.The power_comp[7:0] default value is 0x8D and the value must be incremented to set a lower final CCA value.
+As an example, if one were putting in -30 dBm signal and the cca_final[7:0] was reporting -26 dBm, then the correction value in power_comp[7:0] should be increased by (4 delta) or (4 4) in this case.
+The new compensated value of power_comp[7:0] = 0x8D + 0x10 = 0x9D.

-The default value for power\comp[7:0] is 0x8D.
-To center the reported cca\final[7:0] value over temperature, it is suggested that a value of 0x9B be written to power\comp[7:0], which equates to a 3.5dBm offset from default.
+The default value for power_comp[7:0] is 0x8D.
+To center the reported cca_final[7:0] value over temperature, it is suggested that a value of 0x9B be written to power_comp[7:0], which equates to a 3.5dBm offset from default.

 Since the AGC is set to a fixed gain during the CCA procedure, input signals above -65 dBm will not be reflected correctly due to saturation.
+This is not a problem since the purpose of this measurement is to detect a signal above a threshold that is not to exceed -75 dBm.
+See the 802.15.4 Standard for details.

-For the graph below, the required 802.15.4 Standard accuracy and range limits are shown.
+For the graph below, the required IEEE 802.15.4 Standard accuracy and range limits are shown.
 A 3.5 dBm offset has been programmed into the CCA reporting level to center the level over temperature in the graph.

-Figure 6-4.
+Figure 6-6.
 CCA Reported Power Level vs. Input Power